 Valuation of financial assets at fair value through profit or loss: The Company classifies its investments based on both the Company's business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.
 The portfolio of financial assets is managed and performance is evaluated on a fair value basis.
 The Company is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions.
 The Company has not taken the option to irrevocably designate any equity securities as fair value through other comprehensive income.
+The contractual cash flows of the Company's debt securities are solely principal and interest, however, these securities are neither held for the purpose of collecting contractual cash flows is only incidental to achieving the Company's business model's objective.
 Consequently, all investments are measured at fair value through profit or loss.
 Financial assets at fair value through profit or loss are initially recognized at fair value, which is considered the cost basis of the financial assets.
 The Company records security transactions on a trade date basis, recognizing the cost or sales proceeds of financial assets sold or purchased on an average cost basis.
-Financial assets are valued on the valuation date at fair value, using data provided by one or more reputable third, party pricing vendors which is in turn based upon (1) last traded price on the exchange upon which such financial assets are traded (2) valuation models using observable market inputs, or (3) prices quoted by the principal market makers for non-exchange traded financial assets.
+Financial assets are valued on the valuation date at fair value, using data provided by one or more reputable third party pricing vendors which is in turn based upon (1) last traded price on the exchange upon which such financial assets are traded, (2) valuation models using observable market inputs, or (3) prices quoted by the principal market makers for non-exchange traded financial assets.
 Management evaluates the reliability of the pricing data received at each report date.
-All related realized gains and losses are recognized in the Statement of Comprehensive Income as income as they occur.
+All related realized gains and losses are recognized in the Statement of Comprehensive (Loss) Income as income or loss, as they occur.